danielleyang/Coursera-Projects/Data-Manipulation-At-Scale/SQL/README.md

 # Description
 This SQL project focuses using UNION, JOIN, SUM, GROUP BY, ORDER BY etc functions to extract the information from databases.
 It also transforms a matrix into a table and expresses matrix multiplication as a SQL query.

-# DATE
+# Date
 07/11/16 - 07/17/16

 # Usage
 The two databases used in this project can be download from [uwescience/datasci_course_materials](https://github.com/uwescience/datasci_course_materials.git)
-` `Create a folder in your local directory and clone the original datafiles
+` ` Create a folder in your local directory and clone the original datafiles
 `git clone https://github.com/uwescience/datasci_course_materials.git`

-` `For part I and III
+` ` For part I and III
 `sqlite3 reuters.db`

-` `For part II
+` ` For part II
 `sqlite3 matrix.db`

 # SQL queries
-` `All of the SQL queries and its results are under this folder
+All of the SQL queries and its results are under this folder
 ## Part I
   * (a) SELECT: Write a query that is equivalent to the following relational algebra expression.
         σdocid=10398_txt_earn(frequency)